-This is a research paper I wrote while at UL for my Cajun French class about the town of Kaplan.
+This is a research paper I wrote while attending UL Lafayette for my Cajun French class about the town of Kaplan.
 I wanted to include it on my website so folks can read a little bit about where I'm from.
 I love reading or hearing old stories about the town of Kaplan.
 I go back there several times a week to practice my French with some older folks who are also from there.
 They are helping me learn Cajun French.
 They teach me old French sayings people in Kaplan used, or tell me stories about when they were growing up.
 Anyhow, give this paper a read and feel free to send me an email if you have any questions.

 When driving through Vermilion Parish you come across many small towns and communities.
 Some stretch for several miles while others you can miss with the blink of an eye.
 Small towns such as Gueydan, Maurice, Erath and others are spread out throughout the parish and all have a unique history.
 The focus of this paper is the town of Kaplan.
 I will look at how the town developed, the background of the town’s founder, the French language of the citizens of Kaplan.
 I also spoke with a citizen of Kaplan to find out first-hand what life was like in the old days.